 Some people cook rice using their pressure cookers as well.
 Let us note the glaring differences between a pressure cooker and a rice cooker.

 A pressure cooker is a versatile appliance that enables you to cook various food items apart from rice.
 On the other hand, the rice cooker is a specialist.

 There are chances of the rice overheating or getting burnt in a pressure cooker because it does not switch off automatically.
 The pressure cooker depends on the availability of water inside the appliance.
 In case the water dries up, and you omit to switch off the stove, the rice can burn.
 An electric rice cooker is an automatic appliance that shuts off after cooking the rice.
 Some rice cooker online switches over to the warming mode to keep the rice hot.

-The pressure cooker needs gas or an induction stove to function whereas the electric rice cooker is an electrical appliance.
+The pressure cooker needs a gas or an induction stove to function, whereas the electric rice cooker is an electrical appliance.